 About the Program

-A comprehensive plan to respond to environmental pressures facing the Shark Bay World Heritage property is being led by WAMSI.
+WAMSI has developed a comprehensive plan to respond to environmental pressures facing the Shark Bay World Heritage property.

 Famous for its abundant marine life including dolphins, dugongs, marine turtles and its rare, ancient stromatolites, the Shark Bay economy also relies on the success of its commercial fishing industry.

-The stakeholder engagement, led by WAMSI Research Director Dr Jenny Shaw, takes in the views of represented individuals and groups from state and Commonwealth governments, research oganisations, fishers, tourism, conservation, Indigenous and other community stakeholders.
+It takes in the views of represented individuals and groups from state and Commonwealth governments, research organisations, fishers, tourism, conservation, Indigenous and other community stakeholders.

 Program Management